UCL-ARC/Mutein/Documents/yamlmake.md

 {%metadata/treatments/-2} # gives "2"
 ```

-To get a comma separated list of all the items use a comma as the key (any character(s) used as the index will generate a list of all item using that as the separator).
+To get a comma separated list of all the items use a comma as the key (any non-numerical character(s) used as the index to a list will generate a list of all items using that as the separator).
 The special index `N` yields the list's length.
 For dictionaries a special empty string key yields a list of all the keys, which can then be indexed like a normal list.
 So:

 ```
 {%metadata/treatments/ }    # gives "1A 1B 2 3"